-Teddi is a 24 hour dance marathon that benefits Camp Good Days and Special Times, an organization for children and their families dealing with cancer and other life challenges.
-Students from St. John Fisher College have been hosting the Teddi Dance For Love for the past 31 years.
-Teddi 31 raised over 50,000 dollars for the children at camp last year alone.
+The Teddi Dance for Love is a 24 hour dance marathon that benefits Camp Good Days and Special Times, an organization for children and their families dealing with cancer and other life challenges.
+Students from St. John Fisher College have been hosting the Teddi Dance since 1982.

 The Teddi Project